 Senior Thesis Program

 East Asian Studies majors who wish to write a senior thesis apply to the EALAC Senior Thesis Program at the end of their junior year.
 Students must have at least a 3.6 GPA in courses taken in the major at the time of the application.
-Students interested in applying to the Senior Thesis Program should submit a hard copy of the EALAC Senior Thesis Program Application (see Undergraduate Planning Sheets and Forms) to Joshua Gottesman, EALAC Academic Coordinator, in 407 Kent by Friday, April 17th at 5:00 PM.
+Students interested in applying to the Senior Thesis Program should submit a hard copy of the EALAC Senior Thesis Program Application (see Undergraduate Planning Sheets and Forms) to the EALAC Academic Coordinator, in 407 Kent by Friday, May 1st at 5:00 p.m.
+Decisions will be made by June 1, when grades for the second semester have been received.

-All potential thesis writers are required to enroll in the Senior Thesis Research Workshop (EAAS V3999) in the fall of the senior year.
-Students who perform satisfactorily in this workshop, successfully complete a thesis proposal, and find a faculty advisor will then write the Senior Thesis itself in the spring semester under the direction of the advisor and a graduate student tutor (EAAS W3901).
+All potential thesis writers are required to enroll in Senior Thesis Research Workshop (EAAS UN3999 Research in East Asian Studies) in the fall of the senior year.
+Students who perform satisfactorily in this workshop, successfully complete a thesis proposal, and find a faculty advisor will then write the Senior Thesis itself in the spring semester under the direction of the advisor and a graduate student tutor (EAAS UN3901).

 How long should a senior thesis be?
 As a rule of thumb, the senior thesis should be about 30-35 pages of text (double-spaced, normal typeface and margins) and 5-8 pages of references.
 Under no circumstances should a thesis exceed a total of 50 pages including references) without the special permission of the advisor.
 It is quality that counts, not quantity.